rahmed12/free-genai-bootcamp-2025/sentence-constructor/README.md

 GPT 4o

-> I have the paid version of ChatGPT.
+> I only have the paid version of ChatGPT.
 GPT4o is fast enough, I don't want to use the o1 reasoning models because they have limit use per day.

 ## Prompting Guides